Physical, mental, emotional, and spiritual. These are the four pillars of strength.

-A HEALTHY YOU: PRODUCTIVE, EFFECTIVE, BADASS
+PILLARS OF STRENGTH: PRODUCTIVE, EFFECTIVE, BADASS

 When trying to close the gap it is best to take it one step at a time.
 What area in your life contributes to the gap the most?
 Or which area would you like to improve?
 It’s my opinion, and feel free to disagree that if we address our health concerns first other areas of our life start to round out into form as well.

 As we get healthy we tend to have more energy, more confidence, more happiness, and are willing to try new things, take risks, and challenge life.